sarahmasu/capstone-project-10/README.md

 ### 2.1.
 How to run the project on your local device <a name = "local"></a>
 In order to run the project, you will need to create a django enviroment.
 First you need to create a virual enviroment, on your device, to run the project.
 Then install the packages, listed in the requirements.txt file, to ensure that the project runs.

 Once you have installed all the neccessary packages and created a virual enviroment, migrate the database.
 Run the project then enter http://127.0.0.1:8000/home/ to redirect you to the home page of the website.
-You need to have access to the secret key, you will find it in a text file on dropbox.
+You need to have access to the secret key, you will find it in a capstone.txt file on Dropbox.

 To access Library do the following: